 05. “Capernaum” by Nadine Lebaki

 Watched at São Paulo International Film Festival and awarded the Jury Prize at this year’s Cannes Film Festival, Capernaum is probably one of the most powerful movies of 2018.
 The movie starts on a trail, where a 12-year-old boy named Zain decides to sue his parents for giving birth to him.
-What follows next is the shocking childhood story of a boy who decides to run away from his home after seeing her 11-year-old sister being sold to a marriage.
+What follows next is the shocking childhood story of a boy who decides to run away from his home after seeing his 11-year-old sister being sold to a marriage.
 Trying to survive on the streets, the film shows the hardship conditions of poor people in Libanon.
 Without having any melodramatic approaches, Nadine Lebaki does such an outstanding job in Capernaum that is impossible to tell what is fiction and reality by showing extremely poor and devastated places while tackling problems such as immigration and religion.
 Without a doubt, a must-watch film from 2018 and I dare to ask why hasn’t this film won the Palm d’Or?

 04. “Mid90s” by Jonah Hill